mayssem-karmaoui/computer-vision/README.md

-*File name: image-processing-pil*
-Description:
-A Python project exploring various image processing techniques using the PIL (Pillow) library and Matplotlib for visualization.
+*File name: image-processing-pil : A Python project exploring various image processing techniques using the PIL (Pillow) library and Matplotlib for visualization.
 This project demonstrates:
-Grayscale Conversion: Transforming images to grayscale using weighted RGB values.
+Grayscale Conversion: Transforming images to grayscale using weighted RGB values*

 - Thresholding: Converting images to binary format based on pixel intensity.
 - Negative Image: Creating a photo-negative effect by inverting pixel colors.